Family member disputes Army version of Finkel's death in Vietnam

 Editor’s note: Additional information has come to light after a profile of Kenneth Ian Finkel, who died in Vietnam on Sept.
 20, 1967, was published in the Wednesday edition of the Daily Citizen-News.
 Also, permission was granted to reprint material from “The Finkel Family Memoirs” after the deadline for the original story; it is included in this article.

-After reading the profile of Kenneth Finkel in the Daily Citizen-News earlier this week, a family member has come forth disputing the Army's official version of his death in Vietnam, specifically that a firearm accidentally discharged.
+DALTON, Ga. — After reading the profile of Kenneth Finkel in the Daily Citizen-News last week, a family member has come forth disputing the Army’s official version of his death in Vietnam, specifically that a firearm accidentally discharged.

 “What I was told at the time was that Kenneth and another MP (military policeman) were breaking up a black market operation,” said Andy Finkel, a first cousin.
 “The soldier, or soldiers, they were trying to arrest resisted, and Kenneth was killed.
 It is possible one of the soldiers grabbed Kenneth’s gun, but I cannot confirm that … (as to) references to self-inflicted wounds, we never heard that.
 It sounds like just rumor.”